M-Hamza-Hassaan/AcademicProject-Networking/README.md

-# Data Communication & Networking Project- The WIFI Range Extender
+# DCN Project- The WIFI Range Extender

 Welcome to the **4th Semester Networking Assignment Repository**.
 This repository contains the assignment PDF and a project video.
 Below is an **PDF** and **Video Link** of our project.